 However, this progress is at risk of faltering as the government has failed to create plans to meet the UK’s future carbon budgets, and because of the complexity of the task to reduce emissions across not just power, but also the transport, buildings, industry, farming and land use sectors.

-Cutting Carbon Now is a project which aims to create new momentum to meet the UK’s carbon budgets in the short run, and to turn successful emissions reductions now into support for faster decarbonisation in the future, including towards the net zero target.
+Cutting Carbon Now is a project which aims to create new momentum to build back better, ensuring a green and just recovery from Covid-19 in line with the net zero target.
 We are collaborating on this work with other climate focused organisations, public authorities and businesses, and wider civil society.

-Find out more on our dedicated web page.
+Find out more about the Cutting Carbon Now project on our dedicated web page.

 This project has been made possible through generous support from the Network for Social Change.